RaresCraciun/Crazyflie-2.0-battery-data/README.md

 | ... | ... | ... |
 | x<sub>n</sub> | y<sub>n</sub> | z<sub>n</sub>|

-The real trajectories of the drones were approximated using the on board kalman filter.
-These x, y, z coordinate approximations (in meters), together with the battery voltage (in Volts) of the drone are found in the .csv files in the "Real_path" folder.
+The real trajectories of the drones were approximated using the on board Kalman filter.
+These x, y, z coordinate approximations (in meters), together with the battery voltage (in Volts) of the drone, are found in the .csv files in the "Real_path" folder.
 The data was logged every 10 ms. The structure of the files is presented in the table below:

 | x_estimate | y_estimate | z_estimate | battery_voltage |
 | :--: | :--: | :--:| :--: |